Tribology: Surfaces

 The layer of oxides and impurities (third body) has a fundamental tribological importance, in fact it usually contributes to reducing friction.
 Another fact of fundamental importance regarding oxides is that if you could clean and smooth the surface in order to obtain a pure "metal surface", what we would observe is the union of the two surfaces in contact.
 In fact, in the absence of thin layers of contaminants, the atoms of the metal in question, are not able to distinguish one body from another, thus going to form a single body if put in contact.

+Surface engineering techniques such as deposition of hard nitride coatings are widely used to improve tribological behaviour of mechanical components.
+Multicomponent coatings including Cr–V–N deposited by cathodic arc evaporation have demonstrated improved wear resistance and friction performance.

-The origin of friction
+Origin of friction

 Contact between surfaces is made up of a large number of microscopic regions, in the literature called asperities or junctions of contact, where atom-to-atom contact takes place.
 The phenomenon of friction, and therefore of the dissipation of energy, is due precisely to the deformations that such regions undergo due to the load and relative movement.
 Plastic, elastic, or rupture deformations can be observed: